-In these exclusive interviews, I speak to the leaders of four of the world’s most influential civil sector organisations.
-Brian Gallagher (President & CEO of United Way Worldwide, the world’s largest privately-funded non-profit), William “Bill” Drayton (Founder & CEO, ASHOKA), Linda Fuller (Co-Founder of Habitat for Humanity & the Fuller Center for Housing) and Nancy Lublin (Founder & CEO, Crisis Text Line).
+In these exclusive interviews, I speak to the leaders of five of the world’s most influential civil sector organisations.
+Brian Gallagher (President & CEO of United Way Worldwide, the world’s largest privately-funded non-profit), William “Bill” Drayton (Founder & CEO, ASHOKA), Gilles Carbonnier (Vice President of the ICRC, International Committee of the Red Cross), Linda Fuller (Co-Founder of Habitat for Humanity & the Fuller Center for Housing) and Nancy Lublin (Founder & CEO, Crisis Text Line).
 We discuss how the charities, social enterprises, foundations, organisations and individuals in the civil sector are changing our world.

 It’s April 2019 and I’m in Northern Uganda with In Place of War, close to the border with South Sudan.
 The soil under my feet was red with ferrous metals, a reminder that this ground had witnessed decades of brutal mechanised-conflicts, from the coup launched by Idi Amin Dada in 1971, the civil war against Obote’s government in 1981 and the twenty year long fight between Uganda and the Lord’s Resistance Army (led by Kony and his top commanders).
 This latter conflict ravaged northern Uganda, southern Sudan and eastern Congo, making the region – for a while – one of the most dangerous places on earth.
 Tens of thousands have been left permanently traumatised and physically disabled, and one and a half million people were driven from their pastoral existences into the squalor of refugee camps, where they lived for almost 20 years.
 This was a war the international community barely paid attention to because of the neighbouring crises in Darfur, Rwanda, Congo, Somalia and western Sudan – and one which has disrupted indigenous communities across the nation.